-The candidates weighed in on issues from economic development to infrastructure concerns during the roughly hourlong forum at the Leesport Farmers Market.
+The candidates weighed in on issues from economic development to infrastructure concerns during the roughly hourlong forum at the Leesport Farmers Market. during a Berks County Patriots forum.
 The event gave those in attendance an opportunity to get acquainted with the candidates — particularly the newcomers — and ask questions that focused on their goals for the next four years.

 Barnhardt, who is also seeking a fourth term, said he believes he has done his best to balance those needs with the cost to taxpayers.
 Among those are cutting the number of bridges in county hands by transferring them to municipalities after restoration; keeping Berks Heim, the county-owned nursing home, under local control; and attracting businesses to the county.